moonthought/moonthought.github.io/content/posts/all-your-mainstream-ui-frameworks-are-lying-to-you.md

 * children

 And unfortunately, many developers don't realise or don't want to realise that we don't need to hide from this complexity*.
 It's our platform, and it's our responsibility to figure it out.

+Moreover, modern development assumes component decomposition.
+And where there is decomposition, there is composition.
+That is, we need a tool for creating component instances, customising them and connecting them with each other by reactive links of different directions.
+HTML just doesn't allow you to do that

 Unfortunately, almost all UI solutions fool themselves and us time and time again by using the most primitive technique - the suggestion of simplicity.

 They all try to reduce the diversity of DOM-node properties to a flat list of attributes.
 It doesn't work.
 And it's perfectly visible.
 Reducing at least seven categories of DOM-node properties to a flat list of attributes doesn't make life any easier, there are still seven categories, they just turn into flat mincemeat.